Outside of family, the government is the best place to turn if you need money now that you don’t have to pay back.

 Grocery Bills

 Low-income families can use free grant money to pay grocery bills, giving them extra financial flexibility to cover other personal expenses.
-In this case, the Federal Department of Agriculture sends funds to state agencies.
+The Federal Department of Agriculture sends funds to state agencies in this case.

 The Supplemental Nutrition Assistance Program (SNAP or Food Stamps) provides nutrition benefits to augment the food budget of needy families, enabling them to purchase healthy fare at grocery stores.